-We are frequently asked to recruit CFOs and have compiled a short guide on how to approach your next hire at this level.
+We are frequently asked to recruit Chief Financial Officers (CFO) and have compiled a short guide on how to approach your next hire at this level.
 CFOs can typically have a wide range of skills that vary significantly depending on the size of the business.
 I.e. a $10m turnover business would require a very different skill set from their CFO to that of a $10bn business.

 Having the right CFO is very important for any organisation at whatever stage of its journey.
-The following high-level guide is an indication of the process more specifically to companies up to c.$100m.
-Typically the methodology to hiring a CFO will be tailored depending on a number of factors, including (not limited to) the complexity of the business and the role, growth plans, team size, industry, other areas of oversight, etc.
+The following high-level guide is an indication of the process more specifically for companies up to c.$100m.
+Typically the methodology for hiring a CFO will be tailored depending on several factors, including (not limited to) the complexity of the business and the role, growth plans, team size, industry, other areas of oversight, etc.

 Employing a good CFO can be the difference between the success or failure of the company as they oversee all the financial affairs of an organisation.
 They will often manage a team, and be part of the leadership group, helping drive the performance of the business.
 In many cases, CFOs are tasked with duties and oversight of areas beyond pure finance.